Professor, Department Head, Occupational Therapy

-Susan Magasi is an assistant professor in the Departments of Occupational Therapy and Disability Studies.
+Susan Magasi is professor and Head of the Department of Occupational Therapy.

-Dr. Magasi's research and teaching are focused on healthcare justice for people with disabilities.
-Specifically, she works closely with the disability community using an equity-focused, community-based participatory approach to help understand and address barriers to primary and cancer care (including access, quality and outcomes) for people with disabilities via peer support and self-management-based interventions.
+She works closely with the disability community using an equity-focused, community-based participatory approach to help understand and break down barriers to primary and cancer care for people with disabilities via peer support and self-management-based interventions.
 She is increasingly adapting these interventions for remote delivery via smartphone-based apps.

 Leadership in the Profession

-American Congress of Rehabilitation Medicine, Communications Committee, Chair
+2023 - Fellow, American Congress of Rehabilitation Medicine

 2016 - Researcher of the Year, Rising Star in Social Sciences, University of Illinois at Chicago